Archive storage

 Municipalities and public bodies

-For archives that have to remain organised and accessible, even when retrieval and scanning on demand increase.
+For archives that have to remain organised and accessible, even when FOI requests, citizen requests, retrieval and scanning on demand increase.

 Corporate archives

-For organisations that want control over contracts, project files, audit trails and retention schedules without losing overview.
+For organisations that want control over contracts, project files, personnel or client files, audit trails and retention periods without losing overview.

 Hybrid environments